themattchan/liquid-types.el/README.md

 liquid-tip.el
 =============

 Interactive popup to show liquid types in Emacs Haskell-mode.

 Fallback on hdevtools, if no liquid type data is found.

-### Debgging
+### Debugging

 Make sure `hdevtools` is in the search path `exec-path`: